Atlys

 Tools You Can Use

-Do Indian citizens need a visa for the UK?
+Do I need a visa for the UK?

-How long does a UK visa take from India?
+How long does a UK visa take to process?

-What is the UK visitor visa fee for Indians in 2026?
+What is the UK visitor visa fee in 2026?

-What is the most common reason UK visas are refused for Indians?
+What is the most common reason UK visas are refused?

-Failure to meet the genuine visitor test under Appendix V paragraph 4.2 — specifically, the officer not being satisfied that the applicant will leave the UK at the end of the visit.
-Weak ties to India, vague purpose of visit, and unconvincing financial evidence are the most common contributing factors.
+Failure to meet the genuine visitor test under Appendix V paragraph 4.2, specifically, the officer not being satisfied that the applicant will leave the UK at the end of the visit.
+Weak ties to home country, vague purpose of visit, and unconvincing financial evidence are the most common contributing factors.
+See Atlys Rejection Recovery if you've already been refused.

 Can I appeal a UK visa refusal?

 There is no full appeal right for visitor visa refusals.
-Options are Administrative Review (for procedural errors, within 28 days), Judicial Review (for unlawful decisions only — expensive and slow), or reapplication.
+Options are Administrative Review (for procedural errors, within 28 days), Judicial Review (for unlawful decisions only, expensive and slow), or reapplication.
 For most applicants, reapplying with a stronger file is faster and more effective than appealing.
+The rejection recovery hub covers each option in detail.

 Does a UK visa refusal affect future visa applications to other countries?